Updated April 29| What’s new this week:

 The congregate living setting increases since the last available report:

-- Central Prison, +9 new active cases, bringing the active case total to 68.
-126 people have tested positive and 4 have died.
+- Central Prison, +1 active cases, 9 active cases in total.
+160 people have tested positive at the facility and 5 people died.
 (27606 RALEIGH)

-There are now 17 childcare and K-12 clusters as of Thursday’s dashboard.
-10 are from childcare settings and 7 are from K-12 schools.
+There are 6 childcare and K-12 clusters as of Wednesday’s dashboard, down from 7 last week.
+3 are K-12 settings and 3 are childcare settings.

 Wake County continues to see higher clusters than other nearby or similarly sized counties.
-Neighboring Durham County has 3 childcare clusters and no K-12 clusters, Orange County has no clusters.
-Comparable Mecklenburg County has 3 K-12 clusters and no childcare clusters.
+Neighboring Durham County has 1 childcare cluster and no K-12 clusters, Orange County has 1 childcare cluster and no K-12 clusters.
+Comparable-sized Mecklenburg County has 2 childcare clusters and no K-12 clusters.

-About this project: Raleigh Convergence has analyzed confirmed cases count numbers in Wake County ZIP codes and congregate living outbreaks for more than 36 weeks, free for all to read.
-Consider supporting our work and future reporting projects if you’re able by contributing here.
+About this project: Raleigh Convergence has analyzed confirmed cases count numbers in Wake County ZIP codes and congregate living outbreaks for more than 51 weeks, free for all to read.
+Consider supporting our work and future reporting projects if you’re able by becoming a member here.